The number of new cases of Covid-19 is deeply concerning - Taoiseach

 The Government and the National Public Health Emergency Team (Nphet) will continue to monitor the situation closely,” he added.

-The 200 new cases reported on Saturday represented the largest number of cases reported in a single day since the beginning of May.
+Mr Cullinane said various indicators of the diseases were on the up including the reproduction rate and the level of community transmission.

+“The priority has to be to get schools reopened.
+Parents want to see their children back in school.
+There is a responsibility on individuals but there is also a responsibility on the Government to step up to the plate,” Mr Cullinane said.

-Dr Ronan Glynn, the acting chief medical officer, said the country now has “multiple clusters with secondary spread of disease and rising numbers of cases in many parts of the country”.
+Dr Glynn said on Saturday the country now has “multiple clusters with secondary spread of disease and rising numbers of cases in many parts of the country”.

 The figures from the ECDC are used by the Government for deciding which countries should be on the so-called green list for travel purposes.